meshery/meshery/docs/pages/concepts/architectural/connection-state-management.md

 >Eg: Prometheus metrics will no longer be accessible to you from the Meshery UI.

 ### 8. Not Found:
-User tried registering the connection **manually** but Meshery could not connect to it or is unreachable/unavailable now.
+User tried registering the connection **manually** but Meshery could not connect to it or if the connection is unavailable now.
 User can delete the connection or try re-registering.

 #### Ignored vs Disconnected
 A user intentionally chooses to have Meshery ignore a given Prometheus, explicitly leaving in Meshery’s field of view, but identifying it as a connection not to manage.
 This is distinctly different than a Prometheus that Meshery was managing, but has been turned off/uninstalled and now Meshery is disconnected from the Prometheus.

 #### Not Found vs Disconnected
-A user manually tried to connect with a connection, but Meshery could not reach.
-This is distinctly different than a cluster with 2 Prometheuses installed, one for `cluster monitoring` to which Meshery do not have all required permissions, hence Mehery could not connect versus the other for `application monitoring` which was connected previously but is now unreachable from Meshery's view of management.
+A user manually tried to transition to Connected state but the connection is unavaialble now due to being deleted/some other reason.
+This is distinctly different than a cluster with Prometheuses installed for `application monitoring` which was connected previously but is now unreachable from Meshery's view of management due to change in API token/similar issue.

 #### Disconnected vs Deleted
 The connection was previously connected but is unreachable due to connectivity issue/AuthN-AuthZ/connection was **deleted outside Meshery** i.e. Connection was deleted beyond the Meshery's view of management.